elugens/hello-javascript/docs/the-javascript-language/object-properties/property-flags-and-descriptors.md

 Source: <https://javascript.info/property-descriptors#property-flags>

-**Question:** **When you are creating a method for an object.
-Is there a way restrict enumeration of the newly created object method?**
+### When you are creating a method for an object.
+Is there a way restrict enumeration of the newly created object method?

 **Interview Answer:** Yes, you can define the property directly and set the properties enumerable attribute to false.